Adithyat/Nexum/README.md

 # Nexum
-View a live demo of the web application here http://nexum.azurewebsites.net/
+View a live demo of the web application at http://nexum.azurewebsites.net/